Praqma/kubernetes-ebook/chapter02.md

 * Load Balancer (in H/A configuration)

 # Summary:
-In this chapter, we designed our infrastructure.
-Hurray!
+In this chapter we designed our infrastructure.
+Hooray!